ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 >-bell           Specifies  the  loudness of the notification signal in the absence of the -notifier option.
 The default is 40 percent.
 This
                  option is only useful in conjunction with -notify.

-Using `-+00` means putting the mouse in the topright corner fires up the lock and putting the mouse in the top left corner prevents the lock being fired up even after inactivity(useful when watching movies).
+Using `-+00` int the `corners` option means putting the mouse in the topright corner fires up the lock and putting the mouse in the top left corner prevents the lock being fired up even after inactivity (useful when watching movies).

 Here is the ugly yet beautiful result.
 ![alt tag](http://i.imgur.com/H7Df0I5.jpg)